Loneliness seems super prevalent in the Indigo community. Why are Indigos so alone? Because of our level of consciousness?

 The ego is a real asshole that will do anything to survive.

 I am an introvert on an island 3,000 miles away from my closest family.
-I spend most of my life alone with no issue.
+I spend most of my life alone without issue.
 I've embraced it.
-I'm different.
 I know I'm not here to live a normal life like everyone else.
 I don't even want a "normal" life.

 My damn birthday.